3 New Wordpress Security Tips I Learnt from Matt Cutts

 <meta name="generator" content="WordPress" />

-2. Put a blank index.html in /plugins/ directory.
+Blank index.html in /plugins/ directory.

-In a normal wordpress installation, anyone can access your Wordpress plugin folder to see which plugins you have installed.
+In a normal wordpress installation, anyone can access your WordPress plugin folder to see which plugins you have installed.
 The path is

 http://www.yourdomain.com/wp-content/plugins/